IssamAbdoh/Nixpend-Python-Assignment/README.md

 "# Nixpend-Python-Assignment"

+( SQL , HTML , CSS , JavaScript , Bootstrap5 , Falsk )

 You should be able to find all the description for each assignment inside the "Nixpend Python Assignment V1.0 20221221.pdf" file .

 Make sure you have flask downloaded on you machine , if it is not , then run :